zhovner/zhovner.github.com/_posts/2015-11-27-universal-ikev2-server-configuration.markdown

 <br>

 ## X.509 Certificates intro
-In order to prevent man-in-the-middle attacks the IPsec/IKEv2 server always authenticates itself with an X.509 certificate using a strong RSA signature.
+In order to prevent man-in-the-middle attacks IPsec IKEv2 server always authenticates itself with an X.509 certificate using a strong RSA or ECDSA signature.
-After a secure communication channel has been set up clients authenticate themselves using the EAP-MSCHAPv2 protocol based on user name and  password (or another authentication protocol).
+After a secure communication channel has been established, clients authenticate themselves using the EAP-MSCHAPv2 protocol based on user name and  password (or other authentication protocol).
 This means that client needs to verify X.509 certificate authenticity using [CA](https://en.wikipedia.org/wiki/Certificate_authority) in system keychan.
-The same way as for HTTPS connections in web browser.
+Just as for HTTPS connections in a web browser.
 Server certificate must be valid for successful client authentication.

-There are two ways for getting server certificate:
+There are two ways of getting server certificate:

-**1.** Use certificate issued by CA trusted by most operating system.
+**1.** Use certificate issued by CA trusted by most operating systems.
-**2.** Issue selfs-igned certificate and distribute your own CA to every client's system.
+**2.** Issue self-signed certificate and distribute your own CA to every clients' system.

-First way make connection setup much easier on client side because it does not require importing any certificates in the system.
+The First way makes connection setup much easier on client side because it does not require importing any certificates in the system.
 This way is recommended.
 Self-signed certificates are more complicated.
 Follow this way  only if you know exactly what you need them for and how to manage your own PKI.

 ### Issue certificate from one of Ceritifaces Authorities